grgbr/stroll/sphinx/glossary.rst

       computational and space (i.e., memory) *complexity* using the usual `Big O`_ notation.
 See `Sorting algorithms`_.

+   heap
+      A tree based data structure satisfying the heap property, stating that every element of the tree is larger (max-heap) / smaller (min-heap) than any of its descendants if they exists.
+These are commonly used to implement priority queues, heap sort, Dijkstra's shortest path algorithm...

    in-place
       Sorting algorithms known to be *in-place* only require a constant amount of additional memory space to operate.
 See `Sorting algorithms`_.